Ian Jenkins 1941-2025

 Aghast film fans who went to The Projector’s premises on the top floors of the Cineleisure shopping mall, just off Orchard Road, on the afternoon of the announcement found staff-members clearing the place out.
 Reportedly, those fans were allowed to take old posters, brochures and other merch home with them as bittersweet mementoes.

 The Projector was really the only place in Singapore where you could get to see, on a big screen, movies that weren’t the blockbuster fare of the multiplexes (though it found time to show blockbusters too).
 In other words, you could watch independent and arthouse films, ones not made in the handful of big international languages, ones focused on minorities, ones that were generally offbeat.
 It was also a rare venue where older movies got outings on the big screen – I remember it showing movies by Alfred Hitchcock, Akira Kurosawa and the recently-departed David Lynch.
-On top of that, it provided an important space for other types of cultural events, like as poetry readings, book launches, charity fundraisers and vintage markets.
+On top of that, it provided an important space for other types of cultural events, such as poetry readings, book launches, charity fundraisers and vintage markets.
 And, if you just wanted to chill out with a beer, it had an agreeable bar.

 My partner and I visited The Projector on a number of occasions and one feature of it we liked was that we could watch films there surrounded by people who actually seemed to appreciate films – and behaved accordingly.
 We knew that in The Projector we had a good chance of being able to watch a movie without getting annoyed by folk around us chomping and masticating noisily on snacks, or chatting, or farting around on their unmuted phones, a frequent hazard of filmgoing in the multiplexes.
 We knew we’d probably be allowed to fully focus on, and enjoy, what was happening on the screen.
 Which is what the cinematic experience should be about.